Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Anli Lin Tong (Piano)

-Under the sponsorship of Taiwan’s Ministry of Education, young Anli Lin Tong traveled to New York where she became the youngest pupil of Munz’s class at Juilliard.
+Under the sponsorship of Taiwan’s Ministry of Education, young Anli traveled to New York where she became the youngest pupil at Juilliard.
 As a soloist, she has appeared with the Taiwan Symphony Orchestra in the National Arts Festival, the Chinese Fine Arts Orchestra, the Columbus Symphony Orchestra, the Bratislava Chamber Orchestra, the Livic Chamber Orchestra, the Burbank Phiharmonic Orchestra, and in repeat engagements with the Beach Cities Symphony Orchestra.
-As a dedicated chamber musician, Ms. Tong has collaborated with renowned artists, including members of the Los Angeles Philharmonic.
-Praised by critics for her “pointed grace” (Los Angeles Times), and “exquisite pianism” (Chinese American News), Anli Lin Tong’s concerts have taken her to three continents on the stages of such halls as the Avery Fisher Hall in Lincoln Center, Taipei Symphony Hall, the Bordeaux Opera House, and the Getty Center in Los Angeles.
+As a dedicated chamber musician, Ms. Tong has collaborated with renowned artists.
+Praised by critics for her “pointed grace” (Los Angeles Times), and “exquisite pianism” (Chinese American News), Anli Lin Tong’s concerts have taken her to such halls as the Avery Fisher Hall in Lincoln Center, Taipei Symphony Hall, the Bordeaux Opera House, and the Getty Center in LA.

 Sean Wilson (Violin)